 Before we get there, it is crucial to address what a conversion is on Shopify or Shopify Plus.
 A conversion is a visitor on your website who becomes a buyer.
-Your visitor can arrive from anywhere – search engines, social media, paid ads, online referrals, email marketing campaigns or even from a flyer you distributed at a show.
-After customers land on your page(s), they will have the option to “covert” and become a loyal customer after a sale.
+Your visitor can arrive from anywhere – search engines, social media, paid ads, online referrals, email marketing campaigns and everything else.
+After customers land on your page(s), they will have the option to “covert” and become loyal customers after a sale.

 Calculating your conversion rate can tell you how successful your website is in convincing visitors to buy your products.
-A simple calculation of the conversion rate is to divide the number of buyers by the number of visitors.
+A calculation of the conversion rate is to divide the number of buyers by the number of visitors.
 Shopify pros will tell you that the optimal conversion rate is at around 2%.
-If you’re under this ballpark figure, you’ve got work to do!
+If you’re under this figure, you’ve got work to do!

 Homepage Optimization Ideas

 Your homepage is most often used as the landing page on your PPC ads.
 It is also the page that is likely to be visited first through SEO.
 The homepage sets the way the user understands the ethos of your brand.
 This means an excellent concierge at the lobby makes all the difference in establishing a warm welcome.

 1. Always improve customer experience